neurohacked/hack-the-planet/README.md

 ## Game Logic

 Hack the Planet uses constructors to create the available characters and prototypes for functions that are used to interact between each character.
+When your character attacks a rival, they will counterattack.
+Your hacking power becomes better with each hack so you must strategically choose your rival targets to come out on top.

 ## Future development
 * Code refactoring -- switch cases and overall code optimization.